dbathgate/cloudfoundry-conjur-buildpack/CONTRIBUTING.md

 ### Testing

+The buildpack has a cucumber test suite.
+This validates the functionality and also offers great insight into the intended functionality of the buildpack.
+Please see `./ci/features`.

 To test the usage of the Conjur Service Broker within a CF deployment, you can follow the demo scripts in the [Cloud Foundry demo repo](https://github.com/conjurinc/cloudfoundry-conjur-demo).